-The revenue at risk for all customer service parameters will be no more than ± 1 per cent of total revenue for each year of the regulatory control period.
-The maximum revenue at risk for any individual parameter is ± 0.5 per cent of revenue for each year of the regulatory control period.
-The AER's preliminary position is that a maximum value of ± 0.5 per cent will be attached to the telephone answering parameter in the forthcoming regulatory period.
+The revenue at risk for all customer service parameters will be no more than $\pm 1$ per cent of total revenue for each year of the regulatory control period.
+The maximum revenue at risk for any individual parameter is $\pm 0.5$ per cent of revenue for each year of the regulatory control period.
+The AER's likely approach is that a maximum value of $\pm 0.5$ per cent will be attached to the telephone answering parameter in the next regulatory control period.